Trend and Anomaly Detection

 Enabling Trend and Anomaly Detection

-You can enable trend and anomaly detection for each widget and query you create.
+You can enable trend and anomaly detection for each chart and query you create.
 Trend and anomaly detection looks at historical data for selected numerical properties of your model, automatically identifying patterns and raising notifications.

 Queries